-The Discharge planning shall be performed by a qualified healthcare professional and initiated on the initial concurrent review, updated periodically during the inpatient stay, and continued post-discharge to ensure a timely, effective, safe, and appropriate discharge.
+Discharge planning shall be performed by a qualified healthcare professional and initiated on the initial concurrent review, updated periodically during the inpatient stay, and continued post-discharge to ensure a timely, effective, safe, and appropriate discharge.

-- 1. The Contractor staff participating in the discharge planning process shall ensure the member/Health Care Decision Maker (HCDM), Designated Representative (DR), as applicable: - a.
+- 1. Contractor staff participating in the discharge planning process shall ensure the member/Health Care Decision Maker (HCDM), Designated Representative (DR), as applicable: - a.
 Is involved and participates in the discharge planning process, - b.
 Understands the written discharge plan, instructions, and recommendations provided by the facility, and - c.
 Is provided resources, referrals, and possible interventions to meet the member's assessed and anticipated needs after discharge. - 2.
-The Discharge planning, coordination, and management of care shall include but are not limited to: - a.
-For hospitalizations due to physical health needs, a follow-up appointment with the Primary Care Provider (PCP) and/or specialist within seven business days if the discharging healthcare professional determines upon documented assessment that the member warrants further medical evaluation.
-This follow-up appointment is not required if a member is discharged to a facility/institution in which they are evaluated by a health care professional based on the needs of the member upon admission,

-- b.
-For hospitalizations due to behavioral health needs, a follow-up appointment with a behavioral health provider (or a PCP and/or specialist serving as a member's behavioral health provider) within seven business days, unless the member is discharged to a facility/institution in which these needs are evaluated by a licensed behavioral healthcare professional upon admission, - c.
-Coordination and communication by the Contractor with inpatient and facility providers for safe and clinically appropriate discharge placement, and community support services, - d.
-Communication of the member's treatment plan and medical history across the various outpatient providers, including the member's outpatient clinical team, other Contractors, and FFS Programs when appropriate, - e.
-Accurate listing of prescription medications, - f.
-Medical equipment, - g.
-Nursing services, - h.
-End of life care related services such as advance care planning, - i.
-Informal Supports, - j.
-Hospice, - k.
-Therapies (Refer to AMPM Policy 310-X for limitations), - I. Referral to appropriate community resources, - m.
-Referral to Contractor disease management or Contractor care management (if needed), - n.
+Discharge planning, coordination, and management of care shall include but are not limited to: - a.
+Follow-up appointment with the Primary Care Provider (PCP) and/or specialist within seven business days, unless member is discharged to a facility/institution in which they are evaluated by a health care professional based on the needs of the member, - b.
+Coordination and communication by the Contractor with inpatient and facility providers for safe and clinically appropriate discharge placement, and community support services, - c.
+Communication of the member's treatment plan and medical history across the various outpatient providers, including the member's outpatient clinical team, other Contractors, and FFS Programs when appropriate, - d.
+Prescription medications, - e.
+Medical equipment, - f.
+Nursing services, - g.
+End of life care related services such as advance care planning, - h.
+Informal Supports, - i.
+Hospice, - j.
+Therapies (Refer to AMPM Policy 310-X for limitations), - k.
+Referral to appropriate community resources, - I. Referral to Contractor disease management or Contractor care management (if needed), - m.
 A post-discharge follow-up call to the member/HCDM/DR within three business days of discharge to confirm the member's well-being and the progress of the discharge plan according to the member's assessed and anticipated clinical (behavioral and physical health) and social needs.
-If the member is discharged to a facility/institution in which they are evaluated by a healthcare professional based on the needs of the members, the three day follow up call is not required, - o.
-Additional follow-up actions as needed based on the member's needs, and - p.
-Proactive discharge planning when the Contractor is not the primary payer. - 3.
-The discharge of a member designated as SMI from inpatient behavioral health services shall be in accordance with ARS 36-2903.16 and shall include the planning, coordination, and management of care which include but are not limited to: - a.
-Follow-up appointment with the PCP and/or specialist shall be scheduled within seven business days, if the discharging healthcare professional determines upon documented assessment that the member warrants further medical evaluation, unless the member is discharged to a facility/institution in which these needs are evaluated by a licensed healthcare professional upon admission, - b.
-Follow-up appointment(s) with the behavioral health services recommended by the healthcare professional of the discharging inpatient facility within seven business days, unless the member is discharged to a facility/institution in which these needs are evaluated by a licensed behavioral health professional upon admission, - c.
-If the member has community behavioral health services established, coordination of care shall occur between the inpatient facility, member, and established community behavioral health provider(s) prior to discharge from the inpatient facility promoting safe and clinically appropriate continuum of care treatment and support services (as outlined in AMPM Policy 310-B) based on the member's identified needs,
+If the member is discharged to a facility/institution in which they are evaluated by a healthcare professional based on the needs of the members, the three day follow up call is not required, - n.
+Additional follow-up actions as needed based on the member's needs, and - o.
+Proactive discharge planning when the Contractor is not the primary payer.